speckerf/world-reforestation-monitor/readme.md

 - rtm_pipeline_python:
     - contains a class for generating the inputs for the prosail forward model.
     - inputs are created based on some predefined parameter ranges: see config/rtm_simulator/*.yaml

+## Acknowledgments

+The Open-Earth-Monitor Cyberinfrastructure project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No.
+101059548.